Marc Leishman

-Career
+Early years and amateur career

 Leishman was born in Warrnambool, Victoria.
 He had a very successful amateur career in Australia, winning many junior tournaments.
 He won the Warrnambool Club Championship as a 13-year-old while playing in the same group as his father.
 In 2001 he won the Victorian Junior Masters, the South Australian Junior Masters and was the Victorian Boys champion.

+Professional career

 He turned professional in 2005.
 He played on the Von Nida Tour in 2006, winning two tournaments and topping the order of merit.
 In 2007, he played his rookie season on the Nationwide Tour finishing 92nd on the money list.
 He won his maiden title on the Nationwide Tour in 2008 at the WNB Golf Classic by a record-equaling (with Chris Smith) eleven shots.
 He finished the year 19th on the money list to earn his PGA Tour card for the 2009 season.

 Leishman was voted the Rookie of the Year in 2009 after recording three top-10 finishes, which included a runner-up finish behind Tiger Woods at the BMW Championship, the third of the four FedEx Cup playoff events.
 Leishman subsequently qualified for the season ending Tour Championship.
 He ended the year 53rd on the money list.
 He recorded his second runner-up finish of his PGA Tour career at the Farmers Insurance Open in 2010.
 He finished inside the top 100 on the money list in both 2010 and 2011.
 He reached the BMW Championship in both seasons.

 Leishman won his first tournament after 96 starts on the PGA Tour in June 2012 at the Travelers Championship, coming from six strokes back of the 54 hole leaders to win by a stroke.
 He shot a final round of 62, which included eight birdies and no bogeys to match his career best round and second best comeback in the tournament's history.
 He became the second Australian to win the event after Greg Norman in 1995.

 At the 2013 Masters Tournament, Leishman was the co-leader after the opening round, alongside Sergio García, as he shot a six under total of 66.
 He maintained his challenge over the second and third rounds to go into the final day two strokes behind the leaders.
 He finished T-4 with Tiger Woods, four shots off the lead.